Admiring Light

 Driveway – Sony A7 II with Canon FD 35mm f/2 @ f/2

-13 thoughts on “Using the Sony A7 II as a Digital Canon FD Camera”
+13 responses to “Using the Sony A7 II as a Digital Canon FD Camera”

 great article, I use the 50 1.4 and the 35 2.8 regularly with my A7 and love them to bits.
 The fact that you get the additional image stabilisation and better performance at high ISO is making me consider an upgrade.